-Pursuant to the Administrative Regulations on Educational Websites and Online and Distance Education Schools issued by the MOE on July 5, 2000, educational websites and online education schools may provide educational services in relation to higher education, elementary education, pre-school education, teaching education, occupational/professional education, adult education, other education and public educational information services.
+Pursuant to the Administrative Regulations on Educational Websites and Online and Distance Education Schools issued by the MOE on July 5, 2000, educational websites and online education schools may provide educational services in relation to higher education, elementary education, pre-school education, teaching education, occupational/professional education, adult professional education, other education and public educational information services.
 "Educational websites" refer to organizations providing education or education-related information services to website visitors by means of a database or online education platform connected via the internet or an educational television station through an Internet Service Provider, or ISP.
 "Online education schools" refer to education websites providing academic education services or training services with the issuance of various certificates.

-Setting up education websites and online education schools is subject to approval from relevant education authorities, depending on the specific types of education.
-Any education website and online education school shall, upon the receipt of approval, indicate on its website such approval information as well as the approval date and file number.
+Setting up educational websites and online education schools is subject to approval from relevant education authorities, depending on the specific types of education.
+Any educational website and online education school shall, upon the receipt of approval, indicate on its website such approval information as well as the approval date and file number.

 On June 29, 2004, the State Council promulgated the Decision on Setting Down Administrative Licenses for the Administrative Examination and Approval Items Really Necessary to be Retained, pursuant to which the administrative license for "online education schools" was retained, while the administrative license for "educational websites" was not retained.
-Accordingly, Beijing Tarena, our consolidated VIE engaging in online education-related services, is not required to obtain approval to operate "educational websites" from the MOE.
+Accordingly, Beijing Tarena, the consolidated VIE engaging in online education-related services, is not required to obtain approval to operate "educational websites" from the MOE.
 On January 28, 2014, the State Council promulgated the Decision on Abolishing and Delegating Certain Administrative Examination and Approval Items, pursuant to which the administrative approval for "online education schools" of higher education was abolished.

-Notwithstanding these decisions formulated by the State Council, as the Administrative Regulations on Educational Websites and Online Education Schools were not explicitly abolished, in practice, certain local authorities continue to implement the approval requirement for setting up education websites and online education schools until February 3, 2016, when the State Council promulgated the Decision on Cancelling the Second Batch of 152 Items Subject to Administrative Examination and Approval by Local Governments Designated by the Central Government, explicitly withdrew the approval requirements for operating educational websites and online education schools as provided by the Administrative Regulations on Educational Websites and Online Education Schools, and reiterated the principle that administrative approval requirements may only be imposed in accordance with the PRC Administrative Licensing Law.
+Notwithstanding these decisions formulated by the State Council, as the Administrative Regulations on Educational Websites and Online and Distance Education Schools were not explicitly abolished, in practice, certain local authorities continue to implement the approval requirement for setting up educational websites and online education schools until February 3, 2016, when the State Council promulgated the Decision on Cancelling the Second Batch of 152 Items Subject to Administrative Examination and Approval by Local Governments Designated by the Central Government, explicitly withdrew the approval requirements for operating educational websites and online education schools as provided by the Administrative Regulations on Educational Websites and Online and Distance Education Schools, and reiterated the principle that administrative approval requirements may only be imposed in accordance with the PRC Administrative Licensing Law.
+The Administrative Regulations on Educational Websites and Online and Distance Education Schools were explicitly abolished on July 13, 2017, upon the MOE issuing the Notice on Strengthening Interim and Ex-post Supervision After Canceling Examination and Approval of Online Schools and Educational Websites.